JunoNgx/justjot-backend/readme.md

 ## Environment varible

-This application does not require any environment variables.
+This application does not require any environment variables for runtime.

+However, there are CI/CD pipelines via GitHub actions that would deploy the JS hooks into the PocketHost instance, whose secret variables are to be managed on GitHub:
+* FTP_PASSWORD
+* FTP_SERVER
+* FTP_USERNAME

 ## Schema